 Actions to be taken

-Continue the review of broad tuning ranges for ENG taking into account recommendation ERC 25-10, ECC Report 002 and ERC/REC 70-03.

-Consider existing and future spectrum requirements

-Consider existing technical studies on ENG, and the need for any further technical studies taking into account findings of CEPT Report 32.

 Contribute to the ITU-R work (WP5C) dealing with ENG use.

-Invite CPG PTE to support the development of an ITU-R Resolution at the RA 2012 inviting ITU-R to develop ITU-R Recommendation(s) and/or Report(s) regarding possible solutions for global/regional harmonisation of the frequency bands/tuning ranges in bands already allocated to the FS and/or MS and/or BS for ENG use.
+Support the development of an ITU-R Resolution at the RA 2012 inviting ITU-R to develop ITU-R Recommendation(s) and/or Report(s) regarding possible solutions for global/regional harmonisation of the frequency bands/tuning ranges in bands already allocated to the FS and/or MS and/or BS for ENG use.

 Relevant information from outside CEPT

 European Union

+Radio Spectrum Policy Group (RSPG) (February 2011)

+WRC-12 Agenda item 1.5 offers the opportunity to harmonise tuning ranges for frequencies forelectronic news gathering (ENG), noting the majority of these bands are used or will be used onshared basis with other services and applications.
+It may offer the opportunity to reinforce the

+attractiveness of some bands and therefore to increase the economies of scale for ENGequipmentand to facilitate global circulation by providing guidelines to manufacturers on tuningrange wherespectrum may be available depending on the area/country.
+This would be in support of the EUaudiovisual policy.
+The harmonisation of tuning ranges through ITU-RRecommendations mayoffer greater flexibility.
+Notwithstanding, when identifying the tuningranges, consideration shouldbe given to the existing bands used by ENG/OB – so as to minimisethe impact on actual usage – aswell as the view on European Industry.

 Regional telecommunication organisations